f4exb/picc1101/README.md

   - inter-block pause is set for a 20 bytes transmission time approximately (-l)

 Note that you have to be super user to execute the program.

+# Details of the design
+## Multiple block handling
+The CC1101 can transmit blocks up to 255 bytes.
+There is a so called "Infinite block" option but we don't want to use it here.
+In order to transmit larger blocks which is necessary for concatenated KISS frames or effective MTUs larger than 255 bytes we simply use a block countdown scheme.
+Each block has a header of two bytes:
+  - Byte 0 is the length of the actual block of data inside the fixed size block
+  - Byte 1 is a block countdown counter that is decremented at each successive block belonging to the same larger block to transmit.
+Single blocks are simply transmitted with a countdown of 0 and so is the last block of a multiple block group.

+This allows the transmission of greater blocks of up to 2^16 = 64k = 65536 bytes.

+If any block is corrupted (bad CRC) or if its countdown counter is out of sequence then the whole greater block is discarded.
+This effectively puts a limit on the acceptable fragmentation depending on the quality of the link.